dslik/infoviz-surveys/waterfall.md

 # Overview

-Waterfall visualizations (more generally known as spectrograms) represent three dimensions of information as an image on a 2D plane, where one of the dimensions is time.
+Waterfall visualizations (more generally known as spectrograms) represent three dimensions of information as an image on a 2D plane, where one of the dimensions is time, a second is frequency, and the third is intensity, polarization, direction, or a difference or calculation across multiple signals.

 Axis are typically:

 * x axis: time or frequency
 * y axis: frequency or time
-* z axis: signal intensity as grayscale or a colour spectrum
+* z axis: signal intensity represented as a mapping to a grayscale or colour spectrum

 The x and y axis can be panned to move backwards and forward in time and in frequency space.
-Often the edge of the display is set to the current time, with the data scrolling to the side or down over time, resulting in the characteristic resemblance to a waterfall.
+Often the edge of the display is set to the current time, with the data moving either to the left or bottom over time.
+It is this movement of data down the screen as new values are added to the top that resulting in the resemblance to a waterfall, which is the origin of the name of the visualization technique.

 Zooming in or out allows a larger or smaller region of time and frequency to be displayed.
 Alternatively, the visible area

 Different communities have different conventions regarding which axis should be used for which variable.
-For example, radio astronomy tends to put time on the x axis, while radio engineering tends to put frequency on the x axis, so that a traditional spectrum analyzer display can be shown above or below the waterfall display.
+For example, the radio astronomy and audio analysis communities tends to put time on the x axis, while the ham radio and engineering communities tends to put frequency on the x axis, so that a traditional spectrum analyzer display can be shown above the waterfall display.

 Adjusting the range of values displayed in the z axis, or changing the mapping between input values and displayed colours allow for certain features to be emphasized.